Research Results

 - *3: Green Chemistry

-- A concept and its associated technologies aimed at reducing the burden on human health and the environment throughout the design, synthesis, application, and disposal of chemical compounds and products.
+- A general term for the concept and technologies aimed at reducing the burden on the human body and the environment throughout the design, synthesis, application, and disposal of chemical compounds and products.

 - *4: C1 chemical raw materials

-- Chemical raw materials that contain a single carbon atom, such as carbon dioxide, carbon monoxide, and methane.
+- Chemical raw materials containing a single carbon atom, such as carbon dioxide, carbon monoxide, and methane.

 - *5: Carbonate

-- Compounds with the structure -O-CO-O- are commonly referred to as carbonate compounds or carbonic esters.
+- Compounds having an -O-CO-O- structure are generally referred to as carbonate compounds or carbonic acid esters.

 - *6: Carbamate

-- A general term for carbamic acid ester compounds with the structure of >N-CO-O-.
-It is also called carbamate.
+- A general term for carbamic acid ester compounds having a >N-CO-O- structure.

 Publication Information